Simple realizability of complete abstract topological graphs simplified: Proof of Theorem

 Therefore, we choose another approach.
 We use the fact that $D$ is a drawing of a complete graph and that adjacent edges do not cross in $D$, which is guaranteed by the results of the previous step.
 We proceed by induction.
 Whenever we have two independent edges that cross at least twice, we either find a drawing of a forbidden subgraph with just five vertices, or another pair of independent edges that cross at least twice, but in a smaller subgraph.
 Now we make the idea more precise.

 Let $e=w_aw_b$ and $f=w_cw_d$ be two independent edges that cross more than once in $D$.
 In the subgraph of $D$ formed by the two edges $e$ and $f$, the vertices $w_a,w_b,w_c,w_d$ are incident to a common face, since adjacent edges do not cross in $D$ and every pair of the four vertices $w_a,w_b,w_c,w_d$ is connected by an edge.
 We assume without loss of generality that $w_a,w_b,w_c,w_d$ are incident to the outer face.
 That is, we may draw a simple closed curve $\gamma$ containing the vertices $w_a,w_b,w_c,w_d$ but no interior points of $e$ or $f$, such that the relative interiors of $e$ and $f$ are inside $\gamma$.
+We distinguish two cases according to the parity of the number of crossings of $e$ and $f$.

-Suppose that $e$ and $f$ cross an even number of times.
-The edge $e$ splits the region inside $\gamma$ into two regions, $R_0(e)$ and $R_1(e)$, where $R_0(e)$ is the region that does not contain the endpoints of $f$ on its boundary.
+\paragraph*{I) The edges $e$ and $f$ cross an even number of times.} The edge $e$ splits the region inside $\gamma$ into two regions, $R_0(e)$ and $R_1(e)$, where $R_0(e)$ is the region that does not contain the endpoints of $f$ on its boundary.
 Similarly, $f$ splits the region inside $\gamma$ into regions $R_0(f)$ and $R_1(f)$ where $R_0(f)$ is the region that does not contain the endpoints of $e$ on its boundary.

 By Lemma~\ref{lemma_excess2}, there is an innermost embedded $2$-gon between $e$ and $f$.
 For brevity, we call an innermost embedded $2$-gon shortly a \emph{bigon}.
 For a bigon $B$, by $B^o$ we denote the open region inside $B$ and we call it the \emph{inside of $B$}.
 There are four possible types of bigons between $e$ and $f$, according to the regions $R_i(e)$ and $R_j(f)$ in which their insides are contained.
 For $i,j\in \{0,1\}$, we call a bigon $B$ an \emph{$ij$-bigon} if $B^o\subseteq R_i(e) \cap R_j(f)$; see Figure~\ref{obr_4_ind_1_regions}.